NFL news never seems to end, but that’s a welcome diversion for sports fans amid coronavirus outbreak

 In this case, however, most of those diversions have vanished.
 But we still have free agency and will likely have the NFL draft.
 That will do for now.

 NBC Sports’ Peter King quoted an anonymous owner who said the league proceeding with business as usual was “tone deaf” given the circumstances of the nation.
-An anonymous general manager echoed his thoughts, saying “we’re in a national emergency as a country, and we do this?
+An anonymous general manager echoed his thoughts, saying “We’re in a national emergency as a country, and we do this?
 It’s awful.”

 But the thing is, all the trading and signings over this period are done remotely, meaning nobody is put at risk (physicals will be done later).
 And with most forms of recreation disappearing right now, sports nuts need this distraction.